 Most international investors have heard about American depositary receipts (ADRs), which make it easy to purchase stocks of foreign companies on U.S. stock exchanges, but how can you make purchases in other markets?
 ADRs may be the home base for investors in the U.S., but they are just one type among many that are used in other countries and markets.

 If you trade on the international market, there are many other types of depositary receipts that you may come across.
 Learning the basics can help you open the doors to global trading.

 What Are Depositary Receipts?

-Depositary receipts are issued by investment banks in a process that involves purchasing shares in a foreign company, grouping them into packets (usually 10 shares per packet), and issuing each packet as a depositary receipt on a local stock exchange.
-The shares issued on the stock exchange are priced in a local currency and pay dividends in a local currency, which simplifies that process for domestic investors looking to buy shares in foreign stock.
+Depositary receipts are issued by firms or banks in a very simple process.
+First they purchase shares in a foreign company.
+These shares are then grouped into packets (most often with 10 shares per packet).
+Once grouped, they issue each packet as a depositary receipt on a local stock exchange.
+The shares issued on the stock exchange are priced in local currency and pay dividends in the local currency, making the process simple for domestic investors who are looking to buy shares of foreign stocks.

-The prices of depositary receipts are based on the value of the underlying shares, but they are independently traded and settled.
-For example, Roche Holdings Ltd. (VTX: ROG) on the SIX Swiss Exchange won’t have the same valuation as the Roche Holdings Ltd. (OTC: RHHBY) ADR.
-Traders may even find arbitrage opportunities between the shares where they can simultaneously buy a foreign stock and sell an ADR for a marginal profit.
+The prices of depositary receipts are based on the values of the underlying shares, but they are independently traded and settled.
+For example, Roche Holdings Ltd. (ROG) on the SIX Swiss Exchange won’t have the same valuation as the Roche Holdings Ltd. (RHHBY) ADR.

 Types of Depositary Receipts